chrissobolewski/htmm/_notes/Chargeback.md

 date: 2020-08-26 11:17:47 +0800
 ---

-You can ask your bank to reverse a card transaction and secure a refund for a purchase you made.
+You can ask your bank to reverse a card transaction and secure a refund for a purchase you made if something went wrong.

 ### When to use chargeback?
 Filing a chargeback claim is usually a good idea if: